jet/equinox/DOCUMENTATION.md

 let create resolve = Service(Stream.id >> resolve)
 ```

-`Read` above will do a roundtrip to the Store in order to fetch the most recent
+`read` above will do a roundtrip to the Store in order to fetch the most recent
 state (in `AnyCachedValue` or `AllowStale` modes, the store roundtrip can be optimized out by
 reading through the cache).
 This Synchronous Read can be used to
 [Read-your-writes](https://en.wikipedia.org/wiki/Consistency_model#Read-your-writes_Consistency)
 to establish a state incorporating the effects of any Command invocation you
 know to have been completed.

-`Execute` runs an Optimistic Concurrency Controlled `Transact` loop in order to
+`execute` runs an Optimistic Concurrency Controlled `Transact` loop in order to
 effect the intent of the [write-only] Command.
 This involves:

 1. establish state